rparkins999/CalendarTrigger/README.md

 CalendarTrigger also has immediate events, useful if you walk into a "quiet" building and want to mute your ringer until you leave.

 CalendarTrigger scans all of your calendars once for each event class every time anything happens which might cause it to take some action.
 This will not interfere with other applications because it happens in the background, but it does need the phone to wake up and use battery power, so you should not define too many event classes.
-Some Calendar Providers seem to generate many PROVIDER_CHANGED broadcasts even when nothing has actually changed, but CalendarTrigger needs to wake up for these broadcasts to determine whether in fact anything has changed, so I can't do anything about this.
+Some Calendar Providers seem to generate many PROVIDER_CHANGED broadcasts even when nothing has actually changed, but CalendarTrigger needs to wake up for these broadcasts to determine whether in fact anything _has_ changed, so I can't do anything about this.
 You could try complaining to your phone manufacturer....

 The UI is available in English and French: the French version could probably be improved as I am not a native speaker.

 Help with the French translations would be welcome, as would UI translations for other languages.

 ## Help information
 CalendarTrigger uses the convention that a long press on a user interface object (such as a button or a checkbox) will pop up some information (usually in a toast) explaining what it does.
 If an option is disabled because CalendarTrigger does not have the permissions it needs to do that function, a long press will explain which permission is needed to enable it.
-If an option is disabled because your device's operating system does not support it, a long press will say so.
+If an option is disabled because your device's operating system or hardware does not support it, a long press will say so.

 This is a Screen showing a help information popup
 ![CalendarTrigger](./assets/StartHelpScreen.png)